Outside Scholarship Policy

-- The first $500 you receive in outside scholarships will not impact the amount of your need-based grant aid from Macalester.
+- The first $500 you receive in outside scholarships will not impact your need-based grants from Macalester.

-- If you receive more than $500 in outside scholarships, half of the amount exceeding $500 will replace need-based grant aid from Macalester.
+- If you receive more than $500 in outside scholarships, half of the amount exceeding $500 will replace need-based grants from Macalester.

 - After the adjustment described above is made, Macalester will recalculate your Federal Subsidized Direct Loan eligibility (if applicable) based on your FAFSA result.
 In some cases, your loan eligibility and/or student employment eligibility will be reduced if your total financial aid exceeds your cost of attendance.

 - See additional policy details and exceptions below.